jagathishwaran/Circular-Progress-bar/README.md

     --Modify the HTML, CSS, and JavaScript files as needed.

-    --Update the logo, background image, and colors to match your branding.

-    --Adjust the countdown date and maintenance message according to your launch schedule.
+    --Edit the colors, adjust the size, and customize the design to your liking.

-   5. Add additional content:

-    --Expand the content section with more information about your website launch.

-    --Customize the button text and link to provide relevant information or resources.
+    --Change the percentage values to display the desired progress.

-   6. Test the website countdown:
+   4. Test the progress bar:

-    --Open the HTML file in a web browser to see the customized countdown in action.
+    --Open the HTML file in a web browser to see the circular progress bar in action.

-    --Ensure that the countdown timer accurately displays the remaining time until your website launch.

-    --Verify that the zoom effect on the logo works correctly when hovered.
+    --Verify that the progress bar starts and stops at the desired percentages.

-    --Click the "Learn More" button and confirm that it opens the specified link in a new tab.

-   7. Deploy the countdown site:
+   5. Deploy the website:

-    --Upload the modified code to your web hosting or server.
+    --Once you have customized the code and tested the progress bar, upload the modified code to your web hosting or server.

-    --Follow the deployment instructions provided by your hosting provider.
+    --Follow any specific deployment instructions provided by your hosting provider.

-Note: The provided code offers a foundation for a visually appealing countdown site for your website launch.
-Feel free to customize it further to add more features, adjust the layout, or incorporate additional animations.
-Enjoy the flexibility of tailoring the countdown site to build anticipation and engage your audience before your website goes live.

 ## Features

-   1. Countdown Timer: Stay informed about the upcoming website launch with a dynamic countdown timer.

-   2. Visually Appealing Design: Eye-catching background image, logo, and animations enhance the visual experience.

-   3. Maintenance Message: A clear message indicating that the website is under maintenance.

-   4. Learn More Button: Easily access additional information about the launch by clicking the button.

-   5. Responsive Layout: The site is designed to be responsive and adapt to different screen sizes.

-   6. Zoom Effect: The logo image zooms in when hovered, adding an interactive element.

-   7. Rocket Animation: A rocket image animates from the bottom to the top, adding a dynamic touch.

-   8. Easy Customization: Modify the content, styling, and countdown date in the code to fit your needs.
+   1. Circular progress bar with gradient color effect.

+   2. Dynamic percentage display.

+   3. Smooth animation.

+   4. Responsive design with.

+   5. centered alignment.

+   6. Scalable and customizable through CSS.

 ## Contributing